 Using Eq.
-4, single-particle levels are calculated for $A \ge 38$ chlorine isotopes. $A \ge 38$ chlorine nuclei were evaluated for stability with respect to alpha decay, beta decay, positron decay, and electron capture.
+4, single-particle levels are calculated for $A \ge 45$ argon isotopes. $A \ge 45$ argon nuclei were evaluated for stability with respect to alpha decay, beta decay, positron decay, electron capture, and spontaneous fission.
 These calculations were performed to ensure that the nuclear structure contained no interloping states or structural defects, and that any decay modes in conflict with data were identified.

-The decay modes and half-lives of $62 \ge A \ge 38$ chlorine isotopes are summarized in Table 1, and compared to available data34-36 and calculations incorporated in the Japanese data compilation.
+The decay modes and half-lives of $69 \ge A \ge 45$ argon isotopes are summarized in Table 1, and compared to available data34-36 and calculations incorporated in the Japanese data compilation.
 The alpha decay energies are calculated using the relationship based on Ref.
-37.
+37 where $S_n$ and $S_p$ are the binding energies of the last occupied neutron and proton single-particle levels, respectively.
+Alpha decay half-lives can be estimated from $Q\alpha$ using standard relationships.
+Fortunately, no alpha decay modes occurred in the Table 1 summary of $69 \ge A \ge 45$ argon isotope decay properties.